coderofsalvation/bashlive.repo/README.md

 ### dependancies
 The contents of your gist-urls or text-urls with bashcode can contain this comment:

-    # @dependancy: sed grep
+    # @dependancy: sed grep 123

-this will let bashlive check the dependancies, so it can inform the user about missing applications when being inserted.
+This will let bashlive check the dependancies, so it can inform the user about missing applications when being inserted.
+Note: a number will mean that dependancy functions from bashlive will also be fetched